ucsb-cs156/ucsb-cs156.github.io/topics/pull_requests/package_lock_json.md

 When there has been no change to `package.json`<br />
 changes to `package-lock.json` *should not be included* in a PR.

+## Why does this problem occur

+We've been telling folks to use `npm install` after first cloning a new repo, and many of our instructions still include this advice.
+A better choice, as it turns out, is to use `npm ci` as a substitute for `npm install`; the key difference being that `npm ci` will attempt to the dependencies exactly as they already exist in `package-lock.json`, while `npm install` can sometimes update the `package-lock.json` file.

+If you start using `npm ci` any time the previous instructions said `npm install`, you'll avoid this problem.

+But, if you are reading this, it may be because you already have a PR with changes to `package-lock.json` in them, and you are trying to fix that problem.
+So, read on for how to do that.

 ## How do I fix it?

 Suppose you have a PR where `package-lock.json` is included, but there has been no change to `package.json`.